foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

 **Standard Mode**

   Signature and hash checks are enforced on boot time executables.
-  Microsoft KEK and DB certificates usually available.
+  Microsoft KEK and DB certificates are usually available.
   System vendors may include their own KEK and/or DB certificates.

 **User/Custom Mode**